Mookie Betts: 2014 season: MLB rookie season

 Betts opened the 2014 season with the Portland Sea Dogs of the Double-A Eastern League, batting .355 in 54 games to lead the Eastern League through June 2.
 On June 3, Betts was promoted to the Pawtucket Red Sox of the Triple-A International League, batting .322 and reaching base in all 23 games with the PawSox.

 In 2013 and 2014, Betts reached base in 66 straight regular-season games plus five playoff games for a combined streak of 71 games.
 Because official baseball streak records do not include playoff games, Betts' streak has been listed at 66 games; Kevin Millar and Kevin Youkilis hold the official minor league record for consecutive games reaching base, at 71 games, with Minor League Baseball lacking data on the statistic before 1997.

 In mid-May, Betts began playing the outfield in addition to second base.
 In 2013, four-time All-Star second baseman Dustin Pedroia signed an eight-year, $110 million contract extension with the Red Sox, leading to speculation that the Red Sox would move Betts to a new position.

 Betts was promoted to the Red Sox on June 28.
 He had previously been selected for the All-Star Futures Game, but was replaced following his promotion to the major leagues.
 Betts made his debut on June 29, recording his first major league career hit against Yankees starter Chase Whitley in the fourth inning.
 He hit his first home run on July 2 off the Chicago Cubs' Carlos Villanueva.
 He then was optioned to Triple-A Pawtucket on July 19, when Shane Victorino was activated from the disabled list, and was recalled to Boston on August 1.
 Betts was optioned back to Pawtucket in August and recalled again on August 18.

 On August 29, Betts hit his first career grand slam against Rays pitcher Chris Archer at Tropicana Field.
 At age 21, Betts became the youngest Sox player to hit a grand slam in 49 years.
 Betts spent most of the 2014 season playing in the outfield, but on September 11, manager John Farrell announced that Betts would play second base "fairly regularly" following injuries to regular second basemen Dustin Pedroia and Brock Holt.

 Betts split the 2014 season fairly evenly among Double-A, Triple-A, and MLB, playing 52 major league games.
-He performed well for the Red Sox, hitting .291 with five home runs; and played over half his innings in center field.
+He performed well for the Red Sox, hitting .291 with five home runs.
+He played over half his innings in center field.